 We believe that the best cancer care is coordinated care.
-That’s why we have gathered together a team of highly trained medical professionals who will work together to plan and carry out your treatment.
+That’s why we have gathered together a team of four highly trained, board certified medical professionals who will work together to plan and carry out your treatment.

 Dr. Richard T. Chung, MD attended undergraduate school at Stanford University and medical school at the University of California, Los Angeles.
 In 1994 he completed his residency at Stanford in the field of radiation oncology.